TheNathanSpace/Assault/README.md

 3. Once the game has enough players, the game instance is created, the map/players passed to it, and the game world created
 4. All the players are moved to the game world (on the waiting platform)
 5. The countdown starts
-6. Teams are split, and sent to their defending base in build mode
+6. Teams are split, and sent to their defending base in build mode.
-7. Once building time is up, the attackers start
+7. Once building time is up, the attackers start.
+8. Once time is up or the objective is reached, the teams switch sides.
+9. Once time is up or the objective is reached, the winner is decided, and everything goes bog wild.

 ---